-1.1.3 NEW in v1.2: Configuration file
+1.1.7 Configuration file

 Since v1.2, galpy uses a configuration file to set a small number of configuration variables.
 This configuration file is parsed using ConfigParser/configparser.
-It is currently used to set a default set of distance and velocity scales (ro and vo throughout galpy) for conversion between physical and internal galpy units, to specify whether output from functions or methods should be given as an astropy Quantity with units as much as possible or not, and whether or not to use astropy's coordinate transformations (these are typically somewhat slower than galpy's own coordinate transformations, but they are more accurate and more general).
+It is currently used to set a default set of distance and velocity scales (ro and vo throughout galpy) for conversion between physical and internal galpy units, to decide whether to use seaborn plotting with galpy's defaults (which affects all plotting after importing galpy.util.bovy\plot), to specify whether output from functions or methods should be given as an astropy Quantity with units as much as possible or not, and whether or not to use astropy's coordinate transformations (these are typically somewhat slower than galpy's own coordinate transformations, but they are more accurate and more general).
 The current configuration file therefore looks like this: